 Lyric Theatre

 This Lyric Theatre is not to be confused with the later-built Lyric in Riverside which became the Gilbert Stuart.
-This one existed in the 1910s, on Brow Street, a block east of what once was Watchemoket Square.
-It was near the Washington Bridge, later was demolished and an Esso gas station took its place.
+This one existed by 1911, on South Brow Street, a block east of what once was Watchemoket Square.
+It was near the Washington Bridge.
+It was still open in 1913.
+Later it was demolished and an Esso gas station took its place.
 The Esso station was itself demolished when Interstate Route 195 went through.

 Contributed by Gerald A. DeLuca